iamtwoot/data-science/README.md

 7. **Computation with NumPy and N-Dimensional Arrays:** Create arrays manually with `np.array()` as well as generate arrays using  `.arange()`, `.random()`, and `.linspace()`.
 Analyse the shape and dimensions of a ndarray, slice and subset a ndarray based on its indices.
 Do linear algebra like operations with scalars and matrix multiplication, use NumPys broadcasting to make ndarray shapes compatible.
 And the most exciting - manipulate images in the form of ndarrays.\
 ![day-77](./img/6.png)\
 [Google Colab](https://drive.google.com/file/d/1yLLgztHooQzlBrn8SvJT3C1ZTVfNNwsJ/view?usp=sharing)

+8. **Linear Regression and Data Visualisation with Seaborn:** Use nested loops to remove unwanted characters from multiple columns.
+Filter Pandas DataFrames based on multiple conditions using both `.loc[]` and `.query()`.
+Create bubble charts using the Seaborn Library.
+Style Seaborn charts using the pre-built styles and by modifying Matplotlib parameters.
+Use Seaborn to superimpose a linear regressions over our data.
+Make a judgement if our regression is good or bad based on how well the model fits our data and the r-squared metric.
+Run regressions with scikit-learn and calculate the coefficients.
+**See final project [here](day-78/Seaborn_and_Linear_Regression_(start).ipynb)**